-The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, non-marketable securities, accounts payable and accrued liabilities.
 Cash equivalents are measured at fair value on a recurring basis.
 Short-term investments classified as available-for-sale debt securities are recorded at fair value.
+Non-marketable securities are measured at fair value when there have been observable price changes in orderly transactions for the identical or a similar investment of the same issuer or when there are identified events or changes in circumstances that may indicate impairment.
 Accounts receivable, accounts payable and accrued liabilities are stated at their carrying value, which approximates fair value due to the short time to the expected receipt or payment date.

-Assets and liabilities recorded at fair value on a recurring basis in the balance sheets consisting of cash equivalents and short-term investments are categorized based upon the level of judgment associated with the inputs used to measure their fair values.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The standard describes a fair value hierarchy based on three levels of inputs, as described below, of which the first two are considered observable and the last unobservable, that may be used to measure fair value: